F5Networks/f5-aci-servicecenter/docs/navigate.rst

 5. Visibility Dashboard displays the information for the selected VIP including VIP name, service port, protocol, SNAT, route domain, iRules, default pool (and pool information such as load balancing and pool monitor)

          a.
-Dashboard displays a **Telemetry Consumer** drop-down list.
+The dashboard displays a **Telemetry Consumer** drop-down list.
 Select the appropriate consumer from which the statistics need to be obtained.
 The Virtual pool statistics will be displayed on the dashboard including Bits, Packets, Connections and Requests.

             .. note::

-               - Telemetry plugin needs to be installed on the BIG-IP to be able to view the Telemetry consumer list and stats from the telemetry consumer.
+               - The Telemetry Streaming plugin needs to be installed on the BIG-IP to be able to view the Telemetry consumer list and stats from the telemetry consumer.
 Check the **Configure Telemetry** section for installation and configuration.

                - If there is only a single Telemetry pull consumer configured, then FASC will directly query that consumer and display the stats.

-         b. **View Stats** - Dashboard displays a **View Stats** link besides the default pool.
-It displays total pool member count and the availability and enabled state of the pool  members using a pie chart.
+         b. **View Stats** - The dashboard displays a **View Stats** link beside the default pool.
+It displays the total pool member count and the availability and enabled state of the pool  members using a pie chart.

-         c. **View Logs** - Dashboard displays a **View Logs** link besides the VIP, which, on click will open a popup window and display all the logs for the selected Virtual Server.
+         c. **View Logs** - The dashboard displays a **View Logs** link beside the VIP, which, when clicked opens a popup window and displays all the logs for the selected Virtual Server.

             .. note::